Chapabu/codeception-module-drupal/README.md

 To setup this module for testing, run `$ composer testinit` followed by `$ vendor/bin/codecept run` or simply `$ codecept run` if you have Codeception installed system wide.

 The `testinit.sh` script will use the bundled version of Drush to run `site-install` on the bundled version of Drupal.
-This will create an SQLite database and install Drupal.

-Once you are done running the tests, run `$ composer donetesting` to remove the SQLite database.
+This will install Drupal using the username of root and a blank password to a MySQL database.
+Feel free to edit this file should you need to, but please ensure it is not comitted back.

 ## License